The 11 best budget gravel bikes for bikepacking

 Gravel bikes are an explosive market, with so many new brands and redesigned old bicycle models from the big players like Giant and Specialized, finding the best gravel bike for your needs is not an easy task.

-And don’t worry to be buying something affordable, you can always upgrade your components later, from transmission to the best gravel wheelsets.
+And don’t worry to be buying something affordable, you can always upgrade your components later, from the transmission to the best gravel wheelsets.

 Check Also